-iPhone 5 tipped to feature the same pricing as the iPhone 4SAlex Wagner - Deputy Managing Editor, News Desk
+iPhone 5 tipped to feature the same pricing as the iPhone 4SAlex Wagner - Editorial Director of News and Content

 Looking forward to the introduction of Apple's iPhone 5, but wondering just how much the handset and its purportedly taller display will cost you?
 If a report from 9to5Mac is to be believed, the new iPhone will feature pricing similar to that of the iPhone 4S before it, so you needn't worry about paying more for that increased screen size.
 The site has gotten hold of a pricing matrix from a U.S. retailer that lists the costs of an iPhone codenamed "N42," which is likely the 4-inch iPhone 5, that looks like this: